oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

-- The container image contains the JDK, WebLogic Server binaries, a [WebLogic Deployment Tooling](https://oracle.github.io/weblogic-deploy-tooling/) (WDT) installation, and potentially also WDT model files application archive files.
+- The container image contains the JDK, WebLogic Server binaries, a [WebLogic Deployment Tooling](https://oracle.github.io/weblogic-deploy-tooling/) (WDT) installation, WDT model files, and an application archive file.
 - The domain home is generated by the operator during runtime.

 If you need to update the image for a running Model in Image domain,